Home » Blog » Why WordPress?

 Question mark drawn with white chalk on a black board

 When we opened our business back in the early 2000s, we carefully considered what software we would use to build websites.
-We researched options and tried several.
-In the end, we chose WordPress.
+We asked around and tried a bunch.
+After much research and testing, we chose WordPress.

-We continue to review and evaluate options.
-However, nothing comes close to the reliability, flexibility or popularity of WordPress.
+We continue to review and evaluate website platforms and we have found that nothing comes close to the reliability, flexibility or popularity of WordPress.
 Let us explain why we continue to work with it almost exclusively.

 Why we choose to work with WordPress